 Study of local building and fire prevention codes.
 Emphasis on fire prevention inspections, practices, and procedures.
+Required by the TCFP for Investigator.

 Fire Administration I (3-0)

 Introduction to the organization and management of a fire department and the relationship of government agencies to the fire service.
 Emphasis on fire service leadership from the perspective of the company officer.